 As a leader in records management services, FileSolve is committed to complying fully with the rules and regulations concerning the privacy and security of Protected Health Information (PHI) under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the Health Information Technology for Economic and Clinical Health (HITECH) Act, and related regulations (collectively, “HIPAA law”).

-Our practices apply to all records – both hard copy and electronic.
+Our ECM compliance practices apply to all records – both hard copy and electronic.
 We implement administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of the PHI and ePHI that we create, receive, maintain, or transmit on behalf of our clients as required by HIPAA law.
 That includes limiting the use and disclosure of PHI to the minimum extent necessary to meet our contractual obligations or requirements of the law.
 We require our business partners and subcontractors working on our behalf to agree to the same restrictions (by executing Business Associates Agreements to all subcontractors).

 Realizing the high level of confidentiality involved with client information, security and strict confidentiality are primary concerns at FileSolve.
 Security begins with employee selection, including extensive pre-employment background checks and substance testing.
 New-hire orientation includes extensive training and executing confidentiality agreements.